Spin-Orbit Coupling Fluctuations as a Mechanism of Spin Decoherence: Fluctuations in Spin Hamiltonian

-where $\tau_{gd}^{-1}=\tau_g^{-1}+\tau_{dip}^{-1}$ and $\tau_{gd}'^{-1}=2\tau_g^{-1}+\tau_{dip}^{-1}$.
-In absence of $g$-factor fluctuations, Eq.~(\ref{eq:Jdz}) reduces to the first term in the sum as in \cite{Kambe_PTP_1952} [see the geometrical term in Eq.~(\ref{eq:J})].
-Such a temperature dependence of the linewidth has been experimentally demonstrated in Fe$_8$~\cite{Park_PRB_2002,Hill2002,Takahashi2009}, nitrogen-vacancy color centers in diamond~\cite{Takahashi2008} and other studies seem to confirm it as well~\cite{Graham2014,Takahashi2011}.
-If the $g$-value does fluctuate then all three terms in Eq.~(\ref{eq:Jdz}) represent sources of decoherence.
-Because $T_2^2$ is inversely proportional to $\int J_{dz}(\nu) d\nu$, an important consequence is that one can combine different decoherence sources by summing their effect on $J_{dz}(\nu)$ as follows:
+In absence of $g$-factor fluctuations, the resulting Fourier spectrum is defined only by $G_g(t)$ and for neglible $r$ (less important in solids at low temperatures) the term $G_g(t)\approx \alpha^2g(\theta)^4 R^2KU(T)e^{-\frac{t}{\tau_{s}}}$ is as in \cite{Kambe_PTP_1952}.
+A temperature dependence of the linewidth $\propto KU(T)$ is similar to observations done with Fe$_8$~\cite{Park_PRB_2002,Hill2002,Takahashi2009}, nitrogen-vacancy color centers in diamond~\cite{Takahashi2008} while other studies seem to confirm the proportionality to the $g$-factor~\cite{Graham2014,Takahashi2011}.
+If the $g$-value does fluctuate then all three terms $G_{g,\delta,T}$ represent sources of decoherence, with $G_\delta+G_T$ given by:

-similar to the well-known fact that the sum of uncorrelated variances is equal to the total variance.
-Additionally, the weight of each term in the sum depends on, or can be tuned with, the field angle $\theta$.
-Here we show that for $V_{15}$, fluctuations in the $g$-value and thus, in the spin-orbit interaction, are affecting the coherence time.
+Because $1/T_2^2$ is $\propto\int J_{d}(\nu) d\nu$, an important consequence is that one can combine different decoherence sources by summing their effect (each term $i$) as follows: $\frac{1}{T_2^2} \approx \sum_{i}\frac{1}{T_{2i}^2}$, similar to the well-known fact that the sum of uncorrelated variances is equal to the total variance.
+Additionally, the weight of each term in the sum depends on, or can be tuned with, the field angle $\theta$ through $g$ and $\delta g$.
+Here we show that for $V_{15}$, the anisotropy of the decoherence time is explained by fluctuations $\delta g$, as shown in Eq.~\ref{Gd}, amplified by spin thermal fluctuations $KU(T)$.